All posts

 But income doesn't follow the org chart.
 A client in Germany pays the US entity because that's where the Stripe account lives.
 Revenue from a product built entirely by contractors in Portugal flows through Singapore because that's where the IP was assigned — on paper.

 The formal structure says one thing.
 The actual flow of money says another.
 Both are real.
 They just tell different stories to different examiners.
+This narrative fragmentation is explored in detail in why your bank, CPA, and Stripe see different stories.

 Three common mismatches